 Our mother would sew us a 10 ft. canvas toe sack with an over the shoulder handle, we would drag it behind us when the cotton was ready to pick.
 It was painful job picking cotton with bare hands.
 When our bags were full, we pulled them to the person that would pick it up and put it on big brass scales at the end of the rows, they would pay us 10 cents a pound.
 That was a hard way to make a little bit of money.
 In the evening our mother would have to sew a patch over the holes in the canvas sack.

-My mother was a very good seamstress, my sister and I would pick a piece of clothing from a show windows then our mother would go down to Sharp's or Anthony's to buy fabric material.
+My mother was a very good seamstress, my oldest sister and I would pick a piece of clothing from a show windows then our mother would go down to Sharp's or Anthony's to buy fabric material.
 She would go home and without a pattern she would sew us a blouse or dress.
 I recall wearing a circle skirt with a poodle on it.
 One memory I have; picking out material from National Bella's Hess and ordering the material and mother making me one of a kind shirt.
 When I went to school, no one would believe my mother made my clothing.
 To this day, at age 91 my mother still sews although she no longer makes clothes.
 She makes crafty projects or fabric handbags.
-Mother is still using the sewing machine they bought the year I was born.
+Mother still uses the sewing machine they bought the year I was born.